JBeggs/VALUATION-ROLL-GV-2022/README.md

 And that's it.

-# H3 Url for the admin panel
+# H3 Url for application

 [Django Admin](http://127.0.0.1:8000/admin/)
 [Swagger Docs](http://127.0.0.1:8000/swagger/)